Realistic Beautiful Woman Portrait Prompts: 10 Copy-Ready Templates

 FAQ

-Q: Can I specify a real person?
-A: No — most modern models block real-person prompts.
-Describe facial structure instead.
+Q: Can I prompt a specific real person?
+A: No. Current models block named-celebrity and real-person generation.
+Describe facial structure (sharp cheekbones, narrow jaw, monolid eyes) instead of a name.